patata0717/Dijkstra_PQ/README.md

     node->parent = NULL;
     node->child = NULL;

-    // Create connectness for edge and FB node node->link = edge;  // from FBNode to edge edge->link = node;  // from edge to FBNode
+    // Create connectness for edge and FH node node->link = edge;  // from FHNode to edge edge->link = node;  // from edge to FHNode

     return node;
 }